bhisaac/5eFP/5eFP-SRD.md

 ### Mana

-You gain 2 mana.
+You begin a game session with 2 mana.
 To cast one of your spells, you must spend an amount of mana equal to the spell’s level or higher.
-You regain all spent mana at the beginning of a game session.

 For example, if you know the 1st-level spell _cure wounds_ and have 2 mana, you can spend 1 mana to cast _cure wounds_ as a 1st-level spell or 2 mana to cast it as a 2nd-level spell.